Dr. David Hidalgo, MD FACS

 Today, Dr. Hidalgo sees patients and operates within his Park Avenue facility that is affiliated with Weill-Cornell Medical College (New York-Presbyterian Hospital).
 He holds the academic title of Clinical Professor of Surgery at that institution.
-He is an invited expert at international, national, and regional meetings were he lectures on facial and body contouring surgery.
+He is an invited expert at international, national, and regional meetings where he lectures on facial and body contouring surgery.
 He is a member of the American Society of Plastic Surgeons, the American Society for Aesthetic Plastic Surgery, the American Association of Plastic Surgeons, and the American College of Surgeons, as well as many regional societies.

 Dr. Hidalgo's Video Biography